Publication-grade and colorblind-safe color palettes for scientific figures, graphs, pie charts, combo charts, and diagrams, with HEX values.

 Heatmaps — a sequential palette for one-directional magnitude, or a diverging palette when there's a meaningful center (zero, baseline, control).
 Avoid rainbow heatmaps entirely.

-Pathway and mechanism diagrams — a small palette where color means something (one hue per molecule class, for example), not a different color per object.
+Pathway and mechanism diagrams — use a small palette where color means something (one hue per molecule class, for example), not a different color per object.
 Consistency across the figure matters more than variety.

 Poster-Specific Color Palettes

 Posters change the color math because the viewing distance changes.
 A palette that's elegant at journal-figure scale can wash out across a two-meter poster hall, so posters favor slightly higher contrast and a tighter palette — often just two or three colors plus neutrals.
 A common winning scheme pairs a deep navy or teal for structure with a single accent color reserved for the key finding, on a white or very light background.
+The same rule applies to graphs on a poster: fewer colors, stronger contrast, and one clearly dominant visual message.

 The discipline is the same as for figures, only stricter: fewer colors, more contrast, and color reserved for meaning.
 For the full anatomy of a poster that works — hierarchy, hero figure, and how color supports both — see our guide to scientific poster examples.